serenity-is/docs/tutorials/movies/adding_primary_and_gallery_images.md

 FilenameFormat specifies the naming of uploaded files.
 For example, Person primary image will be uploaded to a folder under *App_Data/upload/Person/PrimaryImage/*.

+> You may change upload root (*App_Data/upload*) to anything you like by modifying  *UploadSettings* appSettings key in web.config.

 `~` at the end of FilenameFormat is a shortcut for the automatic naming scheme `{1:00000}/{0:00000000}_{2}`.

 Here, parameter {0} is replaced with identity of the record, e.g. PersonID.

 Parameter {1} is identity / 1000.
-This is useful to limit number of files that stored in one directory.
+This is useful to limit number of files that is stored in one directory.

 Parameter {2} is a unique string like *6l55nk6v2tiyi*, which is used to generate a new file name on every upload.
 This helps to avoid problems caused by caching on client side.

+> It also provides some security so file names can't be known without having a link.

 Thus, a file we upload for person primary image will be located at a path like this: